 October 26, 2015

 Greg Caswell has submitted 2 courses for consideration Understanding the Common Failure Modes from a Physics of Failure Perspective and Reliability 360, and Gil Sharon has submitted an abstract entitled “Predicting Package Level Failure Modes in Multi-Layered Packages.”
-If you would like to meet with Greg at the symposium, please contact Mark Musitano.
+If you would like to meet with Greg or Gil at the symposium, please contact Mark Musitano.
 Be sure to stop by the DfR Solutions booth #421!

 November 17, 2015